Skip to main content

 # Run Tier 1 against the current directory

-agentxchain verify protocol --tier 1 --target .
+agentxchain conformance check --tier 1 --target .

 # Run up to Tier 2 and isolate one surface